qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 in the :guilabel:`Layers` panel: the higher a layer is in the panel, the higher (hence, more visible) it'll be in the map view.

-You can define an drawing order for the layers independent of the order in the layers panel with the :guilabel:`Layer Order` panel enabled in :menuselection:`View --> Panels -->` menu or with :kbd:`Ctrl+9`.
+You can define a drawing order for the layers independent of the order in the layers panel with the :guilabel:`Layer Order` panel enabled in :menuselection:`View --> Panels -->` menu or with :kbd:`Ctrl+9`.
 Check |checkbox| :guilabel:`Control rendering order` underneath